 Machines Taking Over

-You might already heard of unmanned space ships.
-People launch space crafts deep into outer space collecting rock samples.
+You might already hear of unmanned spaceships.
+People launch spacecraft deep into outer space to collect rock samples.
 They also take photos without a crew on board.

 I’ve been to a supermarket in La Coruna, Spain.
-They have a self service check out where you can pay your items in front of an automatic teller machine.
+They have a self-service checkout where you can pay for your items in front of an automatic teller machine.
 They’re very easy to use.
 Even grandpas can do it on their own.

 If you come to think of it, the jobs of today already replaced the jobs of 100 years ago.